 The stresses put upon the body cause an adaptation including capillarisation, strengthening of the heart muscles, improved oxygen uptake and improved buffers to lactates.
 All this leads to improved performance, in particular within the cardiovascular system.

-Circuit training is a common method of interval training.
+Circuit training is a standard method of interval training.

 The benefits of interval training

 In planning training programs, controversy still exists as to the optimum duration of the workloads needed to gain maximum results.
-It would seem, after all, a waste of effort to train for longer periods than actually necessary for the same gain in fitness.
+It would seem a waste of effort to train for longer periods than necessary for the same gain in fitness.
 In an attempt to address this problem, a research project in Thunder Bay, Ontario, Canada, randomly assigned 21 females, aged between 18 and 26, into two groups before embarking on a seven-week training programme.

-The subjects were tested in a laboratory to evaluate their maximum oxygen uptake (VO2max), ventilatory and lactate thresholds, all key indicators of aerobic fitness.
-All the subjects trained at 85% of VO2max for the first two weeks, with a 5% increase every fortnight.
+The subjects were tested in a laboratory to evaluate their maximum oxygen uptake (VO2 max), ventilatory and lactate thresholds, all key indicators of aerobic fitness.
+All the subjects trained at 85% of VO2 max for the first two weeks, with a 5% increase every fortnight.
 Thus, they trained at 85% for the first fortnight, 90% for the second fortnight and 95% for the third.
 The frequency of training, which continued to exhaustion, was four times each week.
-Group one trained with 30 second interval workloads, while group two used a two minute workload.
-Both groups, however, continued with a work to recovery ratio of 1:1.
+Group one trained with 30-second interval workloads, while group two used a two-minute workload.
+Both groups, however, continued with work to recovery ratio of 1:1.

-The study does not, however, state the initial fitness levels of the subjects, which clearly has an effect upon the possible gains in fitness achievable.
-Further, the training does not mimic a realistic training programme, where utilisation of different energy pathways should be involved, including the important steady state component of training.
+The study does not, however, state the initial fitness levels of the subjects, which has an effect upon the possible gains in fitness achievable.
+Further, the training does not mimic a realistic training programme, where utilisation of different energy pathways should be involved, including the important steady-state component of training.